 As soon as we start working on an API, design issues arise.
-A robust and strong design is a key factor for API success.
+Robust and strong design is a key factor for API success.
 A poorly designed API will indeed lead to misuse or – even worse – no use at all by its intended clients: application developers.

 Creating and providing a state of the art API requires taking into account:

 - RESTful API principles as described in the literature (Roy Fielding, Martin Fowler, HTTP specification…)

 - The API practices of the Web Giants like Google, Microsoft, Facebook, PayPal, and other big companies.